sanketind/text2SQL/README.md

     ```
 4.  **Configure environment variables:**
     *   Create the `.env` file as described in the **Configuration** section above.
+    *   Ensure Ollama is running with the `llama3.2` model.
 5.  **Run the application:**
     ```bash
     python main.py